threadi/external-files-in-media-library/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 1.2.0

+Add external files to your media library to link or embed them in your website.
+They will be integrated as if they were locally available.

 == Description ==

-Add external files to your media database to link or embed them in your website.
-The plugin integrates them into your WordPress as if they were locally available.
-So you can use the files in all places where the media library is used like all other files.
+Add one or more files under Media > "Add new media file".
+You can use the files in all places where the media library is used.

 The plugin checks for you automatically on a regular basis whether the external files you have stored are still available.